inscapist/terraform-k3s-private-cloud/k3s-private-cluster/README.md

 To run this module, simply

 1. Select the VPC that you wish to deploy k3s in
-2. Carve out a subnet of the VPC to deploy this in, subnet with 1000 host addr is usually enough
+2. Carve out a subnet of the VPC to deploy this in, a subnet with 1000 host addresses is usually enough
 3. Specify `cidr_block` of said subnet, which will be further split into public/private subnets
 4. Specify availability zone(s) to create subnets in.
 Total subnets created will be 2 x numOfAZs
 5. Enable either nat gateway (defacto, but more expensive) or nat instance (cheaper)